Inventory Reserve

 Different marketplaces, different risks, different reserves

-Our Shopify sync runs in near real-time, so oversell risk is already low.
+Shopify syncs in near real-time, so oversell risk is already low.
 Amazon and Walmart rely on periodic polling — the gaps are longer, the penalties are harsher, and the reserve matters more.

 Inventory Reserve is configured per marketplace.
 Set Amazon to 5, Shopify to 2, and Walmart to 3.
 Each channel gets exactly the protection it needs.